NikoRestifo/shopping-cart-project/README.md

 ## Setup

-In in the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file to store information required to access the Products Database.
+In the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file to store information required to access the Products Database.
 Additionally, specify the tax rate:

     GOOGLE_SHEET_ID = "1ItN7Cc2Yn4K90cMIsxi2P045Gzw0y2JHB_EkV4mXXpI"
     SHEET_NAME = "products"
     TAX_RATE="0.0875"

-> NOTE: the ".env" file is usually the place for passing configuration options and secret credentials, so as a best practice we don't upload this file to version control (which is accomplished via a corresponding entry in the [.gitignore](/.gitignore) file)

 ## Usage